vigetlabs/blendid/README.md

 - New `deploy` task to deploy the public directory to gh-pages
 - New `rev` task that revisions filenames and compress css and js
 - Use `gulp-watch` instead of `gulp.watch` (correctly handles new files)
-- New `build:production` task runs tests, compression + filename revisioning
+- New `production` task runs tests, compression + filename revisioning
 - Remove old examples and extraneous dependencies
 - Upgrades dependencies
 - Added example Travis CI integration that runs karma tests and production build